Rho(D) immune globulin: Immune thrombocytopenia

-Primary immune thrombocytopenia (ITP) is an acquired immune-mediated disorder characterized by isolated thrombocytopenia, defined as a peripheral blood platelet count less than 100 x 10^{9}/L, and the absence of any obvious initiating and/or underlying cause of the thrombocytopenia.
+Primary immune thrombocytopenia (ITP) is an acquired immune-mediated disorder characterized by isolated thrombocytopenia, defined as a peripheral blood platelet count less than 100 × 10^{9}/L, and the absence of any obvious initiating and/or underlying cause of the thrombocytopenia.
 Symptoms of ITP include abnormal bleeding and bruising due to the reduction in platelet count.
 Rh_{o}(D) Immune Globulin Intravenous [Human; Anti-D] is indicated for use in non-splenectomized, Rh_{o}(D)-positive children with chronic or acute ITP, adults with chronic ITP, and children and adults with ITP secondary to HIV infection.
 Anti-D must be administered via the intravenous route when used in clinical situations requiring an increase in platelet count.
 The mechanism of action of anti-D is not fully understood; however, after administration the anti-D coated red blood cell complexes saturate Fcγ receptors sites on macrophages, resulting in preferential destruction of red blood cells (RBCs), therefore sparing antibody-coated platelets.
 Anti-D is recommended as a first-line therapy for ITP, along with corticosteroids and intravenous immune globulin (IVIG).
 [WinRho SDF is an anti-D manufactured, distributed and marketed by Cangene in the US.
 There is a black box warning on WinRho SDF due to the risk of potentially fatal intravascular hemolysis when used in the treatment of ITP.
 Life-threatening anemia, kidney failure, and disseminated intravascular coagulation (DIC) have occurred in people treated with WinRho SDF for ITP.